LLNT/3X-Project/notice/README.md

 ##Discussion and Ideas

 - *YYYY/MM/DD-hh:mm* <br> Your content <br> Signature
 - *2018/01/17-21:23* **MEETING**<br>CXY: Read the whole abstract and find logistic ambiguouty and the way to balance female & male characters.
 LXD: Finish the second character(Tanya).
 LC: Try FE8 and make out the detailed script of one chapter.
-NXZ: Program skills and battle. <br> Niu Xingzhi
+NXZ: Program skills and battle. <br>Add a female summonner.
+Advanced class branches.<br> Niu Xingzhi
 - *2018/01/12-21:42* **MEETING**<br>ALL: Read the abstract.
 LXD: Continue on character sketch.
 CXY: Fix the display with thread and mutex.
 LC: Thinking about how to add female characters and branch stories.
 NXY: Detail data for enemy characters. <br> Niu Xingzhi
 - *2017/12/29-21:04* **MEETING**<br>LXD: Finished a sketch.
 Proceed another.
 CXY: Seperate logic and interface.
 LC: Read plan B. NXZ: complete plan B. <br> Chen Xinyun
 - *2017/12/26-21:18* **MEETING**<br>LXD: To correct, add more class groups.
 Separate classes like Magician from Infantry.<br> Niu Xingzhi